top of page

 Budget Guidelines:

-• Budget start date: 07/01/2024
+• Budget start date: 07/01/2026

 • Total amount awarded: Up to $158,000 in total costs (including F&A)

-• Budget allowances may include salary support for the PI or faculty collaborators (using NIH salary cap), research support personnel (including undergraduate and graduate students), travel necessary to perform the research, small equipment, research supplies, participant incentives, and core lab costs, or other purposes deemed necessary for the successful execution of the proposed project
+• Budget allowances may include salary support for the PI or faculty collaborators (using NIH salary cap), research support personnel (including undergraduate and graduate students), travel necessary to perform the research, small equipment, research supplies, participant incentives, and core lab costs, or other purposes deemed necessary for the successful execution of the proposed project.

 Awardee Expectations:

-• IRB approval prior to receipt of funding
+• IRB approval prior to receipt of funding.

-• Investigator and key personnel training certification prior to receipt of funding
+• Investigator and key personnel training certification prior to receipt of funding.

 • Establish an anticipated project timeline.